Matcha Info

 What is Matcha?

-Interesting Fact: Another aspect that makes Matcha different from regular green tea is that Matcha is grown in the shade.
-In order to achieve this, bamboo mats are placed over the Matcha crop to block the sun’s rays.
-A shielding process which improves the flavor of the tea, as well as preserving the plant compounds from oxidizing and losing their nutritive value.
+Interesting Fact: Another aspect that makes Matcha different from regular green tea is that Matcha is shade grown.
+Bamboo mats are placed over the Matcha crop to block the sun.
+A shielding process to stress the plant into producing more nutrients which improves the flavor of the tea, as well as, preserves the plant compounds from oxidizing and losing their nutritive value.

 What is Important About Matcha?